Crab Defense (boxing style): Sport Karate

-Karateka also use some Crab Style blocks against punches during kumite such as the wedge block, called Age-uke in Karate, as well as the punch catch, cross block and cross-armed guard.
+Karateka also use some crab style blocks against punches during kumite such as the wedge block, called Age-uke in Karate, as well as the punch catch, cross block and cross-armed guard.
 The karate technique Hasami Uke, which is like the cross-armed block, is also used against circular kicks.

-The Crab defense provides the additional benefit of defense against grappling.
+Sport Karate kumite rules, such as the World Karate Federation rules, often allow holding of the uniform, or gi, and hitting as well as takedowns.
+Karateka often use a bladed stance during kumite similar to the crab style, but different stances, such as sanchin dachi, are also used when at close range or clinching.
+The crab defense provides the additional benefit of defense against grappling.
 Since the lead arm rests against the abdomen and the rear arm rests across the lapel, this provides a passive defense against hand grabs, and upper and lower lapel grabs.
-Additionally, since the arms are pressed against the body in the Crab Defense, this makes it difficult for an opponent to use common grappling tie-ups in the clinch such as underhooks and overhooks, whereas because the Crab Defense uses a low lead hand this can be used for an underhook position to counter takedowns.
+Active defensive techniques such as wedge blocks and parries are also used against grabs.
+Additionally, since the arms are pressed against the body in the crab defense, this makes it difficult for an opponent to use common grappling tie-ups in the clinch such as underhooks and overhooks, whereas because the crab defense uses a low lead hand this can be used for an underhook position to counter takedowns.

 Sport Jujutsu

-As with Sport Karate, Sport Jujutsu uses punching, kicking and grappling from the standing position as well as a gi, Keikogi.
-The Crab Defense is sometimes used in Sport Jujutsu to defend against tie-ups, strikes and takedowns.
+As with Sport Karate, Sport Jujutsu uses punching, kicking and grappling from the standing position as well as a gi.
+The crab defense is sometimes used in Sport Jujutsu to defend against grabs, tie-ups, strikes and takedowns.
 The Crab Defense is used from the standing position and should not be confused with ground fighting techniques such as the Crab Ride and the Boston Crab.